 - Name the landlord — List the name of the landlord on the original lease, along with an address where they can be contacted when necessary.

-- Calculate the rent — State the total amount of rent for the entire sublease term, and the amount of rent due each month that the sublessee is responsible for.
+- Calculate the rent — State the total amount of rent for the entire sublease term and the amount of rent due each month that the sublessee is responsible for.
 Also, list any utilities or additional fees the subtenant is responsible for paying each month.
-If there’s a security deposit the sublessee must pay the sublessor, list that total as well.
+If there’s a security deposit, the sublessee must pay the sublessor; list that total.

-- Sign the sublease agreement — Both the sublessor and the sublessee must sign and date the agreement and print their names.
+- Sign the sublease agreement — The sublessor and the sublessee must sign and date the agreement and print their names.

 Kansas Sublease Laws